- Why are you doing this?

 We say ‘Write it, Snap it, Film it, Share it!’ and post it to one of the online ShareTheMiracle platforms:

-I’m a chocolate manufacturer/supplier/retailer, how can I get involved?
+- I’m a chocolate manufacturer/supplier/Willy Wonka, how can I get involved?

 Hello!
 We would love to hear from you.
 Any support that you can give will help support and strengthen local communities up and down the country.
 Do contact us at firstname.lastname@example.org

-If you have been encouraged to contribute financially to the project, a BIG thank you!
+If you have been encouraged to contribute financially to the project, BIG thanks to you!